opendnssec/SoftHSMv2/README.md

 Details on the configuration can be found in "man softhsm2.conf".

+Create the token directory you defined in your config file:

+      mkdir <token_dir>

 ### Initialize Tokens

 Use either softhsm2-util or the PKCS#11 interface.
 The SO PIN can e.g. be used